slinberg-umass/slinberg.net/content/post/2021-05-20-testing-a-new-shortcode/index.markdown

 projects: []
 ---

-Let's see if we can get [this shortcode](https://discourse.gohugo.io/t/howto-youtube-embed-with-custom-start-time/7060/6) working, which will allow us to embed a YouTube video with a start and end time.
+Let's see if we can get [this shortcode](https://discourse.gohugo.io/t/howto-youtube-embed-with-custom-start-time/7060/6) working, which will allow us to embed a YouTube video with a start and end point.

 Here is Chris Bail, introducing topic models, dropping some knowledge about setting explicit seeds for reproducible results.
-I want friends who do topic models.
+(I want friends who do topic models.)

 {{< blogdown/youtubestartend IUAHUEy1V0Q 518 537 >}}